 Terminative Perfective (ts'(o'ok))

 Finished actions that are not yet considered "past" actions, i.e. still exist within the present context.
 This is referred to in Andrade, §2.12, as a perfective form.
 These actions occur further in the past that the immediate perfective below.
 Some spekers will drop o'ok and append the dependent pronoun to ts'.
 Thus, ts'in versus ts'o'ok in.
 Ts'in janal ⧸ I (already) ate.
+There is a strong sense of an "already", even if it's not explicitly said, implying a more proximate past action.

 Immediate Perfective (táant -e')